mhaupt/basicode/README.md

 ## Credits

-I'm immensely grateful to Thomas Rademacher of [basicode.de](https://basicode.de/) for introducing me to BASICODE.
+I'm immensely grateful to Thomas Rademacher of [basicode.de](https://basicode.de/) for introducing me to BASICODE, and for contributing the splash screen.
 Many thanks to Bernd Bock and other members of [Joyce-User-AG](https://joyce.de/) for encouragement and bug reports.